curiousest/predict-AQI/README.md

 Starting predictaqi_postgis_1
 Starting predictaqi_notebook_1
 ```

+### Retrieving the data

 * (For results of hyperparameter optimization) Download the results .csv files and put it in `predict_aqi/results_data/`: https://www.dropbox.com/sh/8vhx47k2xogtgct/AACL4eLQiB3cw7kezry3-fdSa?dl=0
-* For the entire dataset (for postgres), download this xGB .zip file:
+* For a third of the entire dataset, download this 1.8GB .sql file (for postgres):

 ## Libraries Used